Is Mono Contagious? Symptoms, Spread & Recovery Guide

 Can Mono Be Spread Through the Air?

-• Close indoor contact increases your risk
+• Close indoor contact increases risk.

-• Children and teens in schools or colleges are especially vulnerable
+• Children and teens in schools or colleges are especially vulnerable.

-Symptoms of Mono
+Common Symptoms of Mono

 • Extreme fatigue